 “You must be ready to burn yourself in your own flame; how could you rise anew if you have not first become ashes?”- Friedrich Nietzsche, Thus Spoke Zarathustra

 The exquisite and often fetishized sonority of the string quartet instantly molders when placed within an unruly and vicious feedback circuit.
 Turbulent circuitry and haphazard metal refuse mangle, disfigure, and adulterate the string quartet down to a simple vessel for acousmatic sound.
-This sonic dilution veils the audience’s auditory and visual perception of the string quartet into a nebulous shadow of monolithic glitch and noise.
+This sonic dilution veils the audience’s auditory and visual perception of the string quartet into a nebulous shadow of monolithic glitch and fragile noise.

 For Viola and Electronics

-Falter/Cleanse is a single movement work for viola and interactive electronics that explores moments of pointed turbulence and acute vulnerability.
-The electronics act as a surgical lens that expose and exploit the viola’s intrinsic noise.
-The viola falters in its struggle to be cleansed of this noise, and is eventually left hollowed and splintered.
+Falter/Cleanse is a single movement work for viola and electronics that explores moments of pointed turbulence and acute vulnerability.
+The electronics act as a surgical lens: exposing and exploiting the viola’s intrinsic yet subdued noise, in turn coaxing the viola's salient warmth to turn strident and belligerent with a touch of lingering softness.

 Kernel Panic is the the duo improvisation project of Hunter Brown & Dominic Coles.
 Kernel Panic explores the unruly behavior of a unique hybrid analog/digital feedback network.
 Signals from hacked instruments, no-input mixer, and salvaged appliances are sent into software designed in the SuperCollider programming language which processes and alters the original signals through various means controlled by the performers.
 These signals are transformed through various spectral, stochastic, and algorithmic techniques in realtime using interactive controllers and are then sent back into the analog equipment creating a dynamic and chaotic feedback system wherein the performers seek to simultaneously tame and unleash the disorderly characteristics and qualities native to our system.